Computational statistics - Quiz

 What is a p-value in hypothesis testing?

-A) The measure of confidence in the null hypothesis
+A) The significance level for accepting the null hypothesis

 B) The probability of obtaining results at least as extreme as the observed results, given that the null hypothesis is true